spack/spack-tutorial/tutorial_basics.rst

 You can control how the output is displayed with a number of options.

 The ASCII output from ``spack graph`` can be difficult to parse for complicated packages.
-The output can be changed to the ``graphviz`` ``.dot`` format using the ``--dot`` flag.
+The output can be changed to the Graphviz ``.dot`` format using the ``--dot`` flag.

 .. code-block:: console